-16. Demonstrating knowledge of Students
+1b.
+Demonstrating Knowledge of Students

-1b: Demonstrating Knowledge of Students Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Teacher demonstrates little or no understanding of how students learn and little knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs and does not seek such understanding.
+Elements: • Child development Unsatisfactory Basic Proficient Distinguished Learning process Special needs Student skills, knowledge, and proficiency Interests and cultural heritage Teacher demonstrates little or no understanding of how students learn and little knowledge of students' backgrounds, cultures, skills, language proficiency, interests, and special needs and does not seek such understanding.
 Teacher indicates the importance of understanding how students learn and the students' backgrounds, cultures, skills, language proficiency, interests, and special needs, and attains this knowledge about the class as a whole.
 Teacher understands the active nature of student learning and attains information about levels of development for groups of students.
 The teacher also purposefully seeks knowledge from several sources of students' backgrounds, cultures, skills, language proficiency, interests, and special needs and attains this knowledge about groups of students.
 Teacher actively seeks knowledge of students' levels of development and their backgrounds, cultures, skills, language proficiency, interests, and special needs from a variety of sources.
 This information is acquired for individual students.
-3e: Demonstrating Flexibility and Responsiveness Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Teacher adheres to the Teacher attempts to modify Teacher promotes the successful learning of all students, making minor Teacher seizes an opportunity to enhance learning, building on a spontaneous event or instruction plan in spite of evidence of poor student understanding or lack of interest.